kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 ## What is Virtual Memory?

 In very simple embedded systems and early computers, processes directly access memory i.e. "Address 1234" corresponds to a particular byte stored in a particular part of physical memory.
 In modern systems, this is no longer the case.
 Instead each process is isolated; and there is a translation process between the address of a particular CPU instruction or piece of data of a process and the actual byte of physical memory ("RAM").
 Memory addresses are no longer 'real'; the process runs inside virtual memory.
-Virtual memory non only keeps processes safe (because one process cannot directly read or modify another process's memory) it also allows the system to efficiently allocate and re-allocate portions of memory to different processes.
+Virtual memory not only keeps processes safe (because one process cannot directly read or modify another process's memory) it also allows the system to efficiently allocate and re-allocate portions of memory to different processes.

 ## What is the MMU?
 The Memory Management Unit is part of the CPU.
 It converts a virtual memory address into a physical address.
 The MMU may also interrupt the CPU if there is currently no mapping from a particular virtual address to a physical address or if the current CPU instruction attempts to write to location that the process only has read-access.